jon-whit/CR16_Assembler/README.md

 ```
 $ assemble -inputfile 'inputfileName' -outputfile 'outputFilename'
 ```
-This will output a .dat file called 'outputFilename' that contains the machine language instructions in hex format.
+This will output a .dat file called 'outputFilename' that contains the machine language instructions in binary format.
 By default, the output file will be created in the directory which the command was run.

 TODO
 ----